-In connection with the acquisitions of the Daniels Group in October 2011, the assets and business of 3 Greek Gods, LLC in July 2010, the assets and business of World Gourmet Marketing LLC in June 2010, GG UniqeFiber AS in January 2011 and Churchill Products Limited in June 2010, payment of a portion of the respective purchase prices are contingent upon the achievement of certain operating results.
+In connection with the acquisitions of Daniels in October 2011, the assets and business of Greek Gods in July 2010, the assets and business of World Gourmet Marketing, L.L.C. in June 2010, GG UniqeFiber AS in January 2011 and Churchill Products Limited in June 2010, payment of a portion of the respective purchase prices are contingent upon the achievement of certain operating results.
 We estimated the original fair value of the contingent consideration as the present value of the expected contingent payments, determined using the weighted probabilities of the possible payments.
 We are required to reassess the fair value of contingent payments on a periodic basis.
-During the six months ended December 31, 2011, the Company reassessed the fair value of the contingent consideration for each of these acquisitions, resulting in additional expense of \$900.
+During the nine months ended March 31, 2012, the Company reassessed the fair value of the contingent consideration for each of these acquisitions, resulting in additional expense of \$900.
+The significant inputs used in these estimates include a weighted average discount rate of 10.5% (which is based on a risk analysis of the respective liabilities) and numerous possible scenarios for the payments based on the contractual terms of the contingent consideration, for which probabilities are assigned to each scenario.
+Although we believe our assumptions are reasonable, different assumptions or changes in the future may result in different estimated amounts.
+A one percentage point change in the discount rates used would result in a change to the recorded liability of approximately \$0.3 million as of March 31, 2012.